 {120}

-principles of evil which produced this, were already at work.
-The present effects then were different: partly a hidden spirit at work, hindered as yet, in its great public manifestation in Satanic power; partly an open apostasy, and going out from the saints&#8212;too pure then, too assiduously watched over by apostolic vigilance and spiritual power to allow, when assuming an open form of evil, its continuance among the saints; partly, as we shall see, not by going out, but by the creeping in of corrupt men.
-But, however manifested in present effects, these are but the signs of a principle at work which should be consummated in the man of sin&#8212;of a principle which involved the dispensation in apostasy and excision, whatever the gracious patience of God: a principle then operating, and thereby affording an opportunity to the apostles to forewarn the church; and by their authority enabling us to say, that the last times were *then come,* though there might be a prolonging of mercy.
+principles of evil which produced this, were already at work The present effects then were different: partly a hidden spirit at work, hindered as yet, in its great public manifestation in Satanic power; partly an open apostasy, and going out from the saints -- too pure then, too assiduously watched over by apostolic vigilance and spiritual power to allow, when assuming an open form of evil, its continuance among the saints; partly, as we shall see, not by going out, but by the creeping in of corrupt men.
+But, however manifested in present effects, these are but the signs of a principle at work which should be consummated in the man of sin -- of a principle which involved the dispensation in apostasy and excision, whatever the gracious patience of God: a principle then operating, and thereby affording an opportunity to the apostles to forewarn the church; and by their authority enabling us to say, that the last times were *then come*, though there might be a prolonging of mercy.

 This assertion, that the last times were then come, is of all possible importance.
 There was a moral departure from God in the bosom of Christianity.
 The effects of this might be stayed by the hand of the apostle, but forced the apostle to say the last times were come.
 Theologians may comment on such an expression, and say that the last times mean the times of Messiah.
-But then the presence of *Messiah* would prove that*;* but the proof of the last times here is that, after *that,* antichrists are come: they were characteristically and really the last times of the dispensation.
-Men had slept*;* the enemy had sowed tares; and it must be left as it was till judgment, as regards the place it held in the world.
+But then the presence of *Messiah* would prove that; but the proof of the last times here is that, after *that*, antichrists are come: they were characteristically and really the last times of the dispensation.
+Men had slept; the enemy had sowed tares; and it must be left as it was till judgment, as regards the place it held in the world.

 It is admitted that the present effects and manifestations of the apostasy were then different in form and extent from what they will assume when judged.
 The apostolic energy, and spiritual life in the body of the church itself on which that energy acted, either cast out the evil or suppressed it; just as the zeal of an untainted Moses rescued Israel from the present effects of the golden calf, and destroyed the present exhibition of the apostasy.
 But it was not the less really come in, though the patience of God was not yet exhausted by the rejection of His Son.
-And the apostle was well aware, and the Holy Ghost gives us the expression of His assurance, that it was the presence of the apostolic energy which arrested its display. &#8220;I know that after my decease,&#8221; is the sorrowful testimony of the parting apostle; as Peter also warned them
+And the apostle was well aware, and the Holy Ghost gives us the expression of His assurance, that it was the presence of the apostolic energy which arrested its display.
+"I know that after my decease", is the sorrowful testimony of the parting apostle; as Peter also warned them